arelia-classroom-demos/pd-collaborate-with-github/locations.md

 # Where are we all from? 🌏

-I am from London, England
+I am from... [stipulate where in the world you are from]